Substra/substra/README.md

 Getting started
 ---------------

-The substra cli depends on `substra-sdk-py`, please install it before.
+The substra cli depends on `substra-sdk-py`, this package is private and you will have to update your `pip.conf` for handling it.
 For this you need to have access to `https://substra-pypi.owkin.com/simple/`
-Ask our current Pypi Server Manager Clement Gautier for getting an account.
+Ask our current Substra Pypi Server Manager for getting an account.
 You will then need to put in your newly created virtualenv path, a `pip.conf` file containing:
 ```
 [global]